 The glass industry is worth £2.5bn annually to the UK economy and provides many thousands of jobs.
 Glass is possibly the most malleable of substances; it can be fashioned into shapes and used for more purposes than any other material.

 Glass touches every aspect of our daily lives.
+It is used in everything from drinking glasses and bottles through to smartphones and tablets.
 It is a truly “green” substance.
 It is made from natural materials in abundant supply and can be recycled back to more or less its natural state with little or no loss of quality, strength and functionality.

 The Glass Sellers Company therefore seeks to support and promote the wider Glass industries.
 These are: manufacturers of glass, ceramics, bottles, lenses, composites, medical glass, microchips; the Telecoms, Media and Technology sector; sectors which are major users of glass and organisations that provide services to the wider glass industries.
 Glass is one of the enabling materials in electronics, communications, sensing, medicine, nuclear waste storage and many other fields.

 Naturally occurring glass, especially the volcanic glass obsidian, has been used by many Stone Age societies across the globe for the production of sharp cutting tools and, due to its limited source areas, was extensively traded

 The history of glassmaking can be traced back to 3500 BC in Mesopotamia.
 Archaeological evidence suggests that the first true glass was made in coastal north Syria, Mesopotamia or Ancient Egypt.
 The earliest known glass objects, of the mid second millennium BC, were beads perhaps initially created as accidental by-products of metal-working (slags) or during the production of faience, a pre-glass vitreous material made by a process similar to glazing.
 Glass remained a luxury material, and the disasters that overtook Late Bronze Age civilizations seem to have brought glass-making to a halt.